asmusskar/RIVA/Readme.md

 *  `pid_control.mat` - road profile data.

 ## Synthetic example and verification
 The example script (i.e., 'main.m' script) provided is named 'RIVA_insilico.m'.
-This script provides a syntetic verification of the RIVA MATLAB-package, with the purpose to ensure that the code/method offers favorable convergence conditions for an optimization algorithm.
+This script offers a synthetic verification of the RIVA MATLAB package to ensure that the code/method offers favorable convergence conditions for an optimization algorithm.

 The script focuses on an ideal scenario where the data used as input is synthetically manufactured.
 The filtered input signal (i.e., road profile) is shown as a dashed blue line in Figure 3; it is slightly smoothed compared to the original signal due to the ‘enveloping’ effect of the tire (i.e., length of the tire-pavement contact area).
-The result of this effect is highlighted in the magnified view in the right top corner of Figure 3.
+The result of this effect is highlighted in the magnified view in the top right corner of Figure 3.

 <div>
 <img src="pics/pic1.png" width="85%">